skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 - **functional** *(string)* - Default: *'b-lyp'*

  Functional for DFT calculation.
-For the detailed list, check TM manual.
+Here, you should refer to manual of TM program if you want to see detailed lists for **functional** variable.

 \

 - **basis_set** *(string)* - Default: *'SV(P)'*

  Basis set for calculation.
-For the detailed list, check TM manual.
+Here, you should refer to manual of TM program if you want to see detailed lists for **basis_set** variable.

 \